A 12-WEEK EMAIL BOOTCAMP TO SHAKE UP YOUR LIFE

 It’s easy to get stuck in a rut, doing the same things, day in, day out.

-It’s bad for your heart – and it’s terrible for your brain.
+That’s bad for your heart, and it’s terrible for your brain.

 You deserve better.